xabgesagtx/telegram-spring-boot-starter/Readme.md

 * `telegram.proxy.host`
 * `telegram.proxy.port`

-To enable authentication for a proxy your need to set `telegram.proxy.user` and `telegram.proxy.password`.
+To enable authentication for a proxy you need to set `telegram.proxy.user` and `telegram.proxy.password`.

 ### General